 Mobile learning further extends convenience and accessibility to students.
 With the Canvas mobile app, learners can track their learning and progress, quickly accessing course resources in the palm of their hands.

-Equitable learning experiences are essential to the future of learning.
-Learn how you can support equity and remove roadblocks in education with Canvas LMS and its supporting digital tools.
+Accessible learning experiences are essential to the future of learning.
+Learn how you can support access and remove roadblocks in education with Canvas LMS and its supporting digital tools.

 Related Content